 You have now finished tailoring the DirMaint virtual machines.
-Continue with instructions found in Appendix E of the Directory Maintenance Facility Tailoring and Administration Guide (or the DirMaint web site).
-When complete, return to 6.4, "Place DirMaint Into Production" on page 26 to place the new DirMaint code into production.
+Continue with the instructions found in the Appendix titled 'Test the Installation/Service for DirMaint' in the Directory Maintenance Facility Tailoring and Administration Guide (or the DirMaint web site).
+When complete, return to 6.4, "Place DirMaint Into Production" on page 27 to place the new DirMaint code into production.